Debbie Harry: 2008–present: Further musical endeavors

 Harry contributed to Fall Out Boy's 2008 album Folie à Deux, singing on the chorus of the album's closer "West Coast Smoker".
-In 2010, Harry began a series recordings (featuring solo songs and duets with Nick Cave and others) for The Jeffrey Lee Pierce Sessions Project.
-Blondie released their ninth studio album, Panic of Girls, in July 2011.
+In 2010, Harry began a series of recordings (featuring solo songs and duets with Nick Cave and others) for The Jeffrey Lee Pierce Sessions Project.
+Blondie released their ninth studio album, Panic of Girls, in 2011.

-In 2014, Harry made a guest appearance with Arcade Fire at the Coachella Valley Music and Arts Festival, The following month, Blondie released their tenth studio album Ghosts of Download (2014).
-In 2015, Blondie members Debbie Harry and Chris Stein made a guest appearance alongside The Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the United States presidential election debates, 2016.The Gregory Brothers; featuring Blondie (2016).
+In 2014, Harry made a guest appearance with Arcade Fire at the Coachella, Harry would appear again, with Blondie, at Coachella in 2023.
+In May 2014, Blondie released their tenth studio album Ghosts of Download.
+In 2015, Blondie members Debbie Harry and Chris Stein made a guest appearance alongside the Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the United States presidential election debates, 2016.The Gregory Brothers; featuring Blondie (2016).
 "TRUMP VS. CLINTON (ft.
 Blondie) - Songify 2016" In March 2015, Harry held a residency of several weeks at the Café Carlyle in New York.

 Blondie's eleventh studio album, Pollinator, was released in May 2017, and debuted at No.4 in the UK.
 In October 2019, Harry released a memoir, Face It, through Dey Street Books.
 In 2020, Harry cameoed on the third episode of the romantic comedy web television series High Fidelity.
 In 2023, Rolling Stone ranked Harry at number 168 on its list of the 200 Greatest Singers of All Time.

+Harry collaborated with the Dandy Warhols and NALA on the track "IWNSLY", released in July 2023.
+She also contributed vocals to the track "I Will Never Stop Loving You", which was released as a single and featured on the 2024 Dandy Warhols album Rockmaker.

 Personal life

 Harry was in a relationship with the Blondie guitarist Chris Stein.
-The pair split up in 1987, but remained friends.
+The pair split up in 1987, but they remained friends.
 In 2011, Harry said that she and Stein were both drug users during their relationship, and that they had spent time in a rehabilitation clinic and no longer used drugs.
 Harry is godmother to Stein's two daughters.

-In 2014, Harry revealed that she had had several relationships with women in her youth.
+In 2014, Harry revealed that she had relationships with women in her youth.

-In her 2019 memoir, Face It: A Memoir, Harry describes having been raped at knifepoint during a burglary of the home she shared with Stein.
+In her 2019 memoir, Face It: A Memoir, Harry describes having been raped at knifepoint during a burglary of the home she shared with Stein in the 1970s.
 She also wrote that during the early 1970s, the serial killer Ted Bundy lured her into his car in New York City, but she escaped.
 Harry's description of the white vehicle stripped on the inside and missing the passenger door handle matched the 1968 VW Bundy was driving, but authorities believed him to be in Florida at the time.
-Ann Rule, an author of the Bundy biography The Stranger Beside Me, commented that erroneous claims of Bundy abductions are fairly common.
+Ann Rule, author of the Bundy biography The Stranger Beside Me, commented that erroneous claims of Bundy abductions are fairly common.

-As of 2019, Harry lives part-time in New York City and part-time in Monmouth County, New Jersey, together with her four dogs.
+As of 2019, Harry lives in the Chelsea neighborhood of New York City and in Middletown Township, New Jersey with her four dogs.